 Understanding Forests: Education for the General Public

-In this course, you will learn about forest trees, wildlife, and water.
-In addition, you’ll learn about forest ecology, history, and management.
-You'll take away practical, hands-on skills, as well as conceptual knowledge related to forest management.
-Although this course focuses on Pennsylvania woods, much of the information applies to land in other states as well, particularly those in the Northeast.
+Although this course focuses on Pennsylvania woods, much of the information applies to land in other states as well, particularly those in the Mid-Atlantic and Northeast.

 - Anyone who wishes to learn more about forests.

-- Current trends in forest ownership and management
+- recognize the current trends in forest ownership and management

-- How to identify abiotic, biotic, and cultural factors that shape ecosystems
+- understand how abiotic, biotic, and cultural factors shape ecosystems

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.